 The following are the steps that you need to follow to insert the data into the tree:

-A binary tree is allowed or can have a minimum zero nodes.
+A binary tree is allowed or can have a minimum of zero nodes.
 Further, a binary tree can also have 1 or 2 nodes.

-The nature of dynamic data structure is different compared to the standard data structures, the word dynamic data structures means that the data structure is flexible in nature.
+The nature of the dynamic data structure is different compared to the standard data structures, the word dynamic data structures means that the data structure is flexible in nature.
 As per the need, the data structure can be expanded and contracted.
-Thus it helps the users to manipulate the data without worrying to much about the data structure flexibility.
+Thus it helps the users to manipulate the data without worrying too much about the data structure flexibility.